kimi-codes/rmnd/README.md

 ### Requirements
 This project requires Python3 and several Python packages to run.

-#### Python 3.X
+#### Python 3.6+
-You should have Python 3.X installed on your machine.
+You should have Python 3.6+ installed on your machine.
-To check if Python3 installed run the following in terminal:
+To check if Python3 installed and the version run the following in terminal:
 ```
 python3 --version
 ```